What I Want You To Know

 A large percentage of America’s young people, especially those enrolled in colleges and universities, have no connection with veterans or with the military.
 Everything they know about armed conflicts has likely come from watching movies or playing video games.
 They (like many people in general) know very little about war in the real world, or about the cost to the men and women we send to fight our wars.

 What I Want You To Know can help disabuse young people of romantic and adventurous fictions imparted to them by movies and video games.
-The film can help them learn about the realities of war, and understand America’s responsibilities to our veterans.
-It can also provide a framework for a larger discussion of our recent history, and the recent history of Iraq and Afghanistan and their regions.
+The film can help them learn about the realities of war and its real world impact on veterans and on civilians.
+It can help them understand why America has a responsibility to support veterans and their families, and to make the decision to go to war carefullly, because of war's consequences.
+The film can also provide a framework for a larger discussion of our recent history, and the recent history of Iraq and Afghanistan and their regions.

 Features and Languages